Luisito3107/Gunther/README.md

       "AUTO_RESUME_DELAY": 1500,
       "DEBUG": true,
       "LOG_USAGE": false,
-      "NETWORK_DEV": "The network device to get the public IP from.
+      "PUBLIC_IPADDR": "The server public IP address.
+If set to false, then use NETWORK_DEV and NETWORK_DEV_INDEX to find it.", "NETWORK_DEV": "If PUBLIC_IPADDR is false, the network device to get the public IP from.
 Check it with `ip addr` command.", "NETWORK_DEV_INDEX": A number, the IP index in the network device.
 Check it with `ip addr` command, "DEBUG_SERVER": "The string ID of the Discord server where the elevated commands (like /sendembed and /restart) will be available.", "VALID_SERVERS": [